ikakara-team/grails-spring-security-userstore/README.md

 Scaling Authentication:
 --------------
-Being session-less (stateless) makes scaling web-apps easier - any request can go to any box (app-server), etc.  Unfortunately, authentication requires auth-state to be saved in a session.
-Session info can be saved either on the back-end via memcache, etc. OR that state can be saved in cookie and transmitted by the client on each request.
-The simple route is to use the cookie-session plugin.
-Otherwise, install/configure memcache, etc. so that session is accessible by all the boxes serving app requests.
+Being session-less (stateless) makes scaling web-apps easier - any request can go to any box (app-server), etc.  However, authentication requires auth-state to be saved in a session.
+Session info can be saved either on the back-end via memcache, etc. OR that state can be saved in a cookie and transmitted by the client on each request/response.
+The cookie-session plugin is a simple method to insure all boxes have access to the client's session.
+Centrally managing sessions using memcache, etc. requires more ops work, but maybe necessary since there's a practical limit to how much info can be stored/transmitted in a cookie.

 Initialization & Configuration:
 --------------